oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 our task_group extension to cover.

-The key capability required for recursive decomposition is the ability to create work while executing a task and insert this newly create work before the (perhaps already submitted) successors of the currently executing task.
+The key capability required for recursive decomposition is the ability to create work while executing a task and insert this newly created work before the (perhaps already submitted) successors of the currently executing task.
 As a simple example, consider a merge sort.
 As shown in the figure that follows, the top-level algorithm breaks a collection into two pieces and